Amsterdam/design-system/README.md

 ## Getting started

-See the [getting started documentation for the React package](./packages/react/README.md) to use our React components.
+See the [getting started documentation for developers](https://designsystem.amsterdam/?path=/docs/docs-getting-started-developers--docs) on how to use our React components.

 ## Contributing